unicode-cookbook/cookbook/README.md

      knitr::knit("unicode.Rnw")

 This results in a file `unicode.tex` that can then regularly be typeset by XeLaTeX.

+Note, you may need to install various LaTeX packages, fonts, or other dependencies to compile this book.